-Maybe you've had a Pinterest board going since junior year and you booked your photographer a year in advance, which I actually do recommend by the way...or maybe you're a procrastinator like me and you're past the yearbook deadline & approaching spring and you haven't even thought about your senior photos.
+Maybe you've had a Pinterest board going since junior year and you booked your photographer a year in advance, which I actually do recommend by the way...or maybe you're a procrastinator like me and lots of my other Montrose seniors, you're past the yearbook deadline & approaching spring and you haven't even thought about your senior photos.

 Whether you're Type A or Type B, these tips will help you (and your photographer) out!

 Okay, duh.
 You need a photographer to take your senior photos.
 But I would like to elaborate a bit on HOW to find the right photographer for you.
 I think most of us start by looking at price, but senior photos are literally a once in a lifetime thing.

 Many people don't have professional photos taken again until their wedding day.
 These are photos you will pass down to your kids if you have them, and look back on as you get older.
 You want them done right, and you want them done by a professional.
 There's absolutely nothing wrong with helping your classmate build their portfolio and modeling for them, but hiring a professional will ensure archival quality made to last.

 So, instead of browsing by price, start by looking at portfolios.
 Follow a couple of photographers on Instagram to get a feel for their work.
 Is it consistent?
 Do they have a specific style that you like?
 Every photographer has a style that is unique to them, so make sure you like not just their photos- but their editing too.
 Do you love warm & moody vibes?
 Don't hire a photographer who's entire portfolio is light & airy.
 Want true to color portraits?
 Don't hire a warm & moody photographer.
 Do you want senior photos in montrose?
 Or do you want your senior photos in Ouray, Telluride, Crested Butte or some other fab location?
 Hire a photographer that travels.
 Ya feel me?